- Alice Clark Mentoring

 - Alice Clark Scholars Forum

 Outstanding Faculty Awards are given annually to recognize individual efforts as well as that of departments.
 The recognition is categorized various ways and each award has specific criteria.
 Each category and its respective criteria are explained below.

-Departments which have previously won an award are not eligible for ANY departmental award for three years.
+Departments which have previously won a Departmental Excellence in Teaching or Departmental Excellence in Service award are not eligible for these awards for THREE years.

 Outstanding Teaching Awards are given to both individual faculty members and departments.

 - Outstanding Undergraduate Teaching Award (2 awarded annually)